Conspicuous consumption: Luxury fashion

 Materialistic consumers are likely to engage in conspicuous luxury consumption.
 The global yearly revenue of the luxury fashion industry was €1.64 trillion in 2019.
 Buying of conspicuous goods is likely to be influenced by the spending habits of others.
 This view of luxury conspicuous consumption is being incorporated into social media platforms which is impacting consumer behaviour.
+During periods of economic downturn, consumers tend to turn away from "logomania" products and instead purchase luxury goods that signal affluence more subtly.

 Criticism

-The journalist H. L. Mencken addressed the sociological and psychological particulars of the socio-economic behaviours that are conspicuous consumption, by asking:Do I enjoy a decent bath because I know that John Smith cannot afford one—or because I delight in being clean?
+In 1919, the journalist H. L. Mencken addressed the sociological and psychological particulars of the socio-economic behaviours that are conspicuous consumption, by asking:Do I enjoy a decent bath because I know that John Smith cannot afford one—or because I delight in being clean?
 Do I admire Beethoven's Fifth Symphony because it is incomprehensible to Congressmen and Methodists—or because I genuinely love music?
 Do I prefer terrapin à la Maryland to fried liver because plowhands must put up with the liver—or because the terrapin is intrinsically a more charming dose?
 Do I prefer kissing a pretty girl to kissing a charwoman, because even a janitor may kiss a charwoman—or because the pretty girl looks better, smells better, and kisses better?